Internship and establishment of the official

 During the procedure, you are entitled to the assistance of the defenders of your choice.

-If you were already a full-time public servant in another hospital corps, a territorial employment cadre or a government corps before your appointment as a probationary public servant, your probationary secondment is terminated and you are reinstated in your original corps or cadre of employment.
+If you were already a permanent civil servant in another hospital body, a territorial employment manager or a State body before your appointment as a probationary civil servant, your probationary secondment is terminated and you are reinstated in your original body or employment manager.

 You are not entitled to any severance pay.